rchea1/AsunaBot/README.md

 -!opgg [League of Legends ign]: Returns a link to the op.gg page of this user
 ![example](https://i.imgur.com/udgpzmB.png)

 -!mal [title]: Returns a link of the MyAnimeList page for this title.
-The title of this show must be exact to how is it from MyAnimeList
 ![example](https://i.imgur.com/WIqEZyC.png)

 -!showme[character name]: Returns a random image of this character from https://zerochan.net